awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 **Note**
 We recommend that you choose the "force" option only if your application can recover from dropped connections or incomplete transactions\.

-The choices you make in the AWS Management Console when you create an Aurora Serverless DB cluster are stored in the `ScalingConfigurationInfo` object, in the `TimeoutAction` property\.
+The choices you make in the AWS Management Console when you create an Aurora Serverless DB cluster are stored in the `ScalingConfigurationInfo` object, in the `SecondsBeforeTimeout` and `TimeoutAction` properties\.
 The value of the `TimeoutAction` property is set to one of the following values when you create your cluster:
-+ `RollbackCapacityChange` – This is the default behavior\.
-It's set by leaving the "Force" option deselected\.
++ `RollbackCapacityChange` – This value is set when you choose the **Roll back the capacity change** option\.
+This is the default behavior\.
-+ `ForceApplyCapacityChange` – This value is set when you choose the "Force" option\.
++ `ForceApplyCapacityChange` – This value is set when you choose the **Force the capacity change** option\.

 You can get the value of this property on an existing Aurora Serverless DB cluster by using the [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) AWS CLI command, as shown following\.